sunfishcode/basic-text/docs/RestrictedText.md

 [Main Table]: #main-table

-### From Basic Text stream to Restricted Text string
+### From Basic Text stream to Restricted Text stream

 To convert a [Basic Text] stream into a Restricted Text stream in a manner than never loses information but may fail: